What are low temperature alarms?

 Do I need to do anything?

-It is always recommended to check on your stock when a high alarm is alerting you and rectify the issue immediately.
+It is always recommended to check on your stock when a low alarm is alerting you and rectify the issue immediately.

 Ensure the environment is still ventilating correctly.
-If you suspect the cooling system is not working – contact your utilities representative and inform them on the problem.
+If you suspect the cooling system is not working – contact your utilities representative and inform them of the problem.

 Check the logger has not be moved or bumped from its original point of placement as it could be reading a hotspot in the environment.